State of New Hampshire Seal

 Hands-Only CPR

-Two steps.
 No mouth-to-mouth.
-Anyone can learn it in 15 minutes.
+No certification required.
+Anyone can learn it in 15 minutes and be ready to save a life.

 If you see a teen or adult suddenly collapse, call 911 right away or direct someone nearby to call.